Counties 2 Cornwall

 Counties 2 Cornwall (sponsored by St Austell Brewery using the Tribute brand name) is an English level eight rugby union league for clubs based in Cornwall.
 The champions are promoted to Counties 1 Western West and two teams are relegated to Counties 3 Cornwall.
 For the first time, reserve teams are allowed to participate.
-The current champions are Bodmin and due league reorganisation, will remain in this league.
+The current champions are Saltash.

 Until the 2021–22 it was known as Tribute Cornwall League 1 and was a level nine league.
 It has been running continually since the 1987–88 season.
-The champions were promoted to the Cornwall/Devon, and the runner-up played the second team in Devon 1, with the winning team gaining promotion.
+The champions were promoted to the Cornwall/Devon, and the runner-up played the second team in Devon 1, with the winning team also gaining promotion.
 One or two teams were usually relegated to Cornwall 2.